crisperdue/prooftoys-site/content/mission.md

 <style>

   p {
-    max-width: 80ch;
+    max-width: 75ch;
     text-wrap: pretty;
   }

+  li {
+    max-width: 72ch;
+    text-wrap: pretty;
+  }

 </style>

+# Prooftoys misssion and vision

-# The Prooftoys mission
+## The mission

-The Prooftoys project exists to demonstrate how simple and familiar styles of reasoning combined with computer support can make mathematical proof easier to grasp.
+The Prooftoys project aims to demonstrate how a simplified system of deductive reasoning can support effective and natural use of proof in the study of mathematics, starting with basic algebra and extending naturally to much of mathematics.

-Modern formal logic with a suitable user interface can make it practical to start using precise reasoning before college-level mathematics.
-And the style of reasoning extends smoothly to more advanced mathematics.
+## The vision

+The practical and intellectual successes of mathematics are primary reasons for the high regard mathematics has had at least since the times of the ancient Greeks.
+Because mathematical reasoning is at the core of mathematical thinking, it is key to every branch of mathematics.

+It turns out that the kind of reasoning gently introduced in any basic algebra course enables the deduction needed for solving many typical math problems in the sequence of topics from algebra and leading up to calculus, and more.
+Modest though conceptually significant extensions enable the system to work with much more advanced mathematics.

+The Prooftoys effort is based on the belief that with modern technology, learning to use precise mathematical reasoning quite soon after basic algebra has the potential to help students of mathematics more than conventional approaches.

+### An implementation

+The proof builder implements the logic with a user-friendly interface design to help the user succeed while learning the details of the logic along the way.
+The tool lets the user focus on a step or part of a step, and offers next steps that apply to the focused part.

-The information and tools on this website demonstrate the approach, starting with basic pre-college mathematics and showing how the reasoning extends naturally to working with more advanced concepts such quantifiers, functions, collections, and in the end a wide variety of mathematical objects.
+The content on this website demonstrates the approach, starting with basic pre-college mathematics and showing how the reasoning extends naturally to working with more advanced concepts such quantifiers, functions, and collections.

 ## You might be wondering

+**Q:** *Why focus on reasoning rather than conventional techniques?*

+**A:** This question is worth a longer answer, but here is my point of view in brief.

+- Computers, especially computer algebra systems, easily carry out all of the techniques taught in the standard curriculum, and this has been true for a number of years.
+In reality they can solve many harder problems as well, and some can make available step-by-step solutions that show how the solution can be derived.
+  When you learn standard techniques, you are just learning things computers have known how to do for years.
+- Mathematical reasoning is a skill that carries over beyond standard techniques.
+It is essential to reading explanations produced by a computer.
+Along with mathematical intuition, it gives you the potential to solve different kinds of problems and create new mathematical knowledge.
+These things will be relevant as long as human beings are involved in mathematics.

+**Q:** *Surely you aren't trying to change our mathematics curriculum?*

+**A:** No, I believe that changes to the curriculum can only occur in the event of overwhelming demand for change, and then only with much pain.
+This project only aims to give some people the chance to try a fresh approach and hopefully to help point a way forward.

 **Q:** *You seem to believe that I can "pick up" Prooftoys without a lot of studying.
-Surely you can't be serious??*
+Seriously??*

-**A:** Yes, I am serious!
+**A:** Yes, seriously!
 Try a few of the simplest sample problems and see how it feels.
 You may find that getting simple things done is not hard at all.
-The proof builder is designed to get around some key difficulties of learning logic.
-If it falls short, please [contact the author]({{< relref "/about.md" >}}).
+You can use the proof builder without understanding a lot about logic.
+If it fails in this, please [contact the author]({{< relref "/about.md" >}}).
 I would love to hear from you.

 Properly grasping the meaning of mathematical statements may take a bit longer.
-You can start by ignoring the parts that aren't shown in a typical textbook, but those parts are important, too, because they reveal mathematical ideas.
+You can start by ignoring the parts that aren't shown in a typical textbook.
+As you understand the language of mathematics better you can pay more attention to them.

 **Q:** *But is it useful for "textbook" math problems?*